Power BI Integration

 Importing graph query results to Power BI

 So far, we've focused on how to import components and references from a workspace to Power BI.
 Another powerful use-case is to export the results of Graph traversals to Power BI.
+Using Graph traversals you can tailor the data exactly the way you need it to be, in order to create your reports in Power BI.

 Note: This option is only available for plans including the Analytics engine.